Bare Metal Servers Explained: Architecture, Use Cases & Trade-Offs

 What Are Bare Metal Servers?

-Bare metal servers are single-tenant physical servers that dedicate all hardware resources to one customer.
+Bare metal servers are physical servers dedicated to one customer.

 How Does Bare Metal Server Architecture Work?